Prometheus-Extractor/prometheus/README.md

 The recommended amount of dedicated memory per worker is 32GB.

-The minimum amount is about 14GB though that require some tweaking.
-Specifically you need to configure so that the system has 14GB of heap memory during all stages *except* during the ClassificationModel training, that requires about 6GB of heap memory and about 8GB of off-heap memory.
-See [neuralnet.md](neuralnet.md).
+The minimum amount is about 20GB though that require some tweaking.
+Specifically you need to configure so that the system has 18GB of heap memory during all stages *except* during the ClassificationModel training, that stage requires about 6GB of heap memory and about 14GB of off-heap memory.
+See [neuralnet.md](./neuralnet.md).

 Our cluster didn't have GPUs, so we do all training on CPUs.
 However it is possible to train on GPUs by changing the [DeepLearning4j](https://deeplearning4j.org/) dependencies from the CPU version to GPU version in the `pom.xml`-file.